$48.5

 We took more than 60 depositions in five different states.
 Because of Stephenson’s tireless advocacy, shortly before the trial was to commence, the defendants settled the case for $48.5 million.

-Why Choose Stephenson Rife?
+Why Choose Stephenson Rife to Fight for You?

 There are many attorneys out there, and it’s important for you to find one you can trust to get the results you need.
 Here are some reasons why we think you should choose Stephenson Rife to represent you:

 • We are experienced.
 We have been meeting the needs of people throughout Indiana since 1976.
-Mike Stephenson has 40 years of experience handling injuries, and is a trusted advisor to many individuals and companies.
+Mike Stephenson has 40 years of experience handling injuries and is a trusted advisor to many individuals and companies.

 • We get results and win large settlements, such as the $48.5 million we won in a truck accident case.
 We have a strong record of success for a wide range of personal injury cases.
 You can read our clients’ testimonials and about their cases.